I refer to my photographical style as abstract industrial. I photograph

 bill that has been posted by one person then ripped off by another will

 generate a texture that interests me.
+In

 Apart from the